m-gamao/recipe_app_frontend/README.md

 Users can search the database for recipes, and save their favorite recipes to the app.
 There is a saved recipes folder that allows you to sort recipes by serving size (yield), and sort your saved recipes alphabetically.
+There is also a likes counter, where can also "like" the recipes in the saved folder, and the number of likes get added to the total count for that recipe.
+This last feature was for proof of concept.

 The repo for the backend is: https://github.com/m-gamao/recipe_app_backend.git